Juzjan Province: Recent history

+Between 1958 and 1964, the province of Sheberghan was carved out of the western parts of the province of Mazar-e Sharif, also known as Turkestan.
+On 30 April 1964, when Afghanistan was reorganised into 29 provinces, replacing the previous system of fewer but larger administrative units, the province was renamed to Juzjan.

 Following a series of changing allegiances and falling out with Uzbek warlord Abdul Malik Pahlawan in 1997, the Taliban withdrew from the area, but in 1998 a contingent of 8,000 Taliban fighters pressed through neighboring Faryab, seizing Abdul Rashid Dostum's headquarters in Sheberghan.